Available in Classic and VPC

 4. Creation completed

-After reviewing the settings, click the [Complete edge creation] button at the top of the page.
+After reviewing the settings, click [Complete edge creation] at the top of the page.

-- The created edge will be automatically added to the list and deployed.
+- The created edge will be added to the list and deployed automatically.

 - It may take several minutes to tens of minutes for an edge to be deployed.